-We are looking for students with at least 5 GCSEs including English and Maths and an interest in working within IT in a small, medium or large business.
+The T level is available for students aged 16-18 (on the 1st September 2021) or if you have an ECHP be aged 16-22.
+We are looking for students with at least 5 GCSEs including English and Maths and an interest in working within the Digital field, especially within a data analysis.
 No specific technical skills are required.

 Who is the course for

 Students who have completed GCSE’s and are looking for the next step specialising in IT and Business.
 This course prepares students for work within a business in their IT department by teaching practical and theoretical skills throughout the two years of the course.
 At the end, students will complete a 315-hour industry placement within a IT department and be able to apply their academic skills to a real world setting.

 The core content will cover: Business context, Culture, Data, Digital analysis, Digital environments, Diversity and inclusion, Learning, Legislation, Planning, Security, Testing and Tools.
 Occupational Specialism Outcomes (Data technician):

 Source, organise and format data securely in a relevant way for analysis

 Analyse structured and unstructured data to support business outcomes